lsalik2/lsalik.dev/src/content/blog/curl-overhaul.md

 # Resume in curl

 `curl lsalik.dev/resume` now renders a full plain-text resume instead of following a redirect to the PDF.
-The browser path still redirects to the PDF unchanged — the middleware intercepts only terminal-client requests.
+The browser path still redirects to the PDF unchanged, and the middleware intercepts only terminal-client requests.

 The resume data lives in `src/data/resume.ts` as a typed TypeScript object, mirrored from `public/resume.pdf` by hand.
 The middleware reads the same `RESUME` constant and passes it to `renderResume()`, which assembles work experience (title + company + date range in `twoCol`, bullets in `accentGreen` + `bodyWarm`), education, and skills into boxes under their respective `sectionHeader` sections.
 The footer points curl users at the PDF: